Vegan Biscoff Ice Cream (no-churn)

 Instructions

-- Combine 1 cup (200g) Biscoff spread and all of the sweetened condensed milk in a bowl until combined.
+- Combine 1 cup (200g) of Biscoff spread and all of the sweetened condensed milk in a bowl until combined.
 If you're using vanilla and salt, mix them in as well.
 Set aside.

 - Cover the ice cream and freeze for 4 hours or until firm.
 Serve and enjoy!